How Many Types Of Drugs Are There?

-How do People Take Drugs?
+How Do People Abuse Drugs?

 One of the classifications of drugs is the route of administration.
-However, there is no clear division because you can take many drugs can in more than one way.
+However, there is no clear division because one can take many drugs can in more than one way.
 They can snort, inject or smoke them.

 - Smoking is a popular way to take drugs.
 It leads to a quick high, but it can cause a lot of health problems, such as lung infections and mouth cancer.
-It’s not only marijuana or tobacco that you can smoke.
-You can also do it with heroin and crack, and more.
+It’s not only marijuana or tobacco that one can smoke.
+Individuals can also do it with heroin and crack, and more.
 Another form of smoking is inhaling (opium, for example).
 They can be even more than dangerous as the smoke goes directly into the lungs of the user and causes damages to the body.

 - Injecting, or shooting, drugs is also very popular.
-We mainly associate heroin with injections, but there are plenty of drugs that you can use this way.
+We mainly associate heroin with injections, but there are plenty of drugs that individuals can use this way.
 People can even inject the gel from Fentanyl patches.
-The reason why many users abuse substances this way is because you can feel the effect of the drug only seconds after intake.
+The reason why many users abuse substances this way is because one can feel the effect of the drug only seconds after intake.
 Due to the quick result, a lot of people become addicts to their drugs of choice.
 Either injecting directly into the skin, the veins or the muscles, injecting drugs is one of the most dangerous ways to take drugs.
 It can lead to arterial damages, infections, blood clots, and many more health problems.
 Also, used needles put the user at a high risk for HIV and hepatitis.

 - Snorting drugs is also desirable to drug users.
 Heroin, cocaine, tobacco and many other drugs.
-You can feel the effect up to 15 minutes after intake.
+Users can feel the effect up to 15 minutes after intake.
 Snorting can damage the nostrils and the nasal cavity.
 Also, like shooting and exchanging used needles, using one note by more than one, for instance, can lead to diseases, such as hepatitis and HIV.

 - Taking drugs orally in the form of pills, etc., is another famous route of administration.
-You can swallow alcohol, LSD, mushrooms and much more.
+Users can swallow alcohol, LSD, mushrooms and much more.
 Swallowing is actually safer than any other way of taking drugs because the drugs slowly goes through the stomach, and also the human body has the great ability to clear itself.
 A person can vomit in case something is too much.

 Another way of administration is through the rectum, which is dangerous as this area of the human body is very sensitive.
 Although not very popular, there are many cases of taking drugs like ecstasy this way.
 When it comes to prescription drugs, however, rectal administration is useful for patients who cannot swallow due to a health condition.

-You can also apply drugs to the skin.
+Users can also apply drugs to the skin.
 Nicotine and Fentanyl patches are an example.

 No matter what way of administration people choose, drugs affect their central nervous system and can lead to tolerance and addiction.

-Which Drugs Affect the Central Nervous System
+Drugs Affect the Central Nervous System

 Another popular classification of different types of drugs, used mainly within medical settings and rehab facilities, is the way the drug affects the central nervous system.